YesInAJiffy/BJs/README.md

 - Open Chrome Developer Tools
   - Goto Console in DevTools
   - Paste the below code
+## Detailed steps on the description of the YouTube Video.

 # VIDEO TUTORIAL ON HOW TO APPLY
 [![](https://markdown-videos-api.jorgenkh.no/youtube/0pCqwARIc0s)](https://youtu.be/0pCqwARIc0s)